joshhayles/joshhayles/README.md

     - I love creativity and having the ability to constantly make improvements

-    - I want to combine my business skills with technology and solve problems
+    - I want to combine my business skills with technology and solve problems for homeowners

 ## What I Bring to the Table
 - Team Player  👊
     - I love working with people who are eager to learn and love to talk about technology

     - Whatever needs to be done to help the team, I’m all-in.
-If someone needs me to cover for them, no problem at all.
-Someone needs me to pick up the slack and help with additional work, no sweat.
-Whatever it takes

-    - Innovative ideas for improving / creating products and services to benefit the team’s goals
+    - Innovative ideas for improving / creating products and services to benefit the team’s goals.

-    - Collaborating with the team and communicating effectively is important to me
+    - Collaborating with the team and communicating effectively is important to me.

     - Loyalty.
-When I commit, I’m all-in
+When I commit, I commit.

 - Passionate, Hard Work (with a never-ending appetite for learning and improvement)  ⛑️
     - Working hard is something that came natural to me in Real Estate because I loved everything about it.
 That same passion is applied to tech and entrepreneurial services that improve the user’s experience

-    - I’m currently studying DSA’s, Python, Cloud Technologies, Containers (Kubernetes and Docker) on a daily basis
+    - I’m currently studying DSA’s, Python, Cloud Technologies, Containers (Kubernetes and Docker) on a daily basis at Datadog

     - I’m not only capable of learning any technology that’s needed for the job, I’m excited to do so!